EBI-Metagenomics/mobilome-annotation-pipeline/docs/outputs.md

 ## Combined report

-`{sample}_combined_report.tsv` is produced by the PathFact2 integrator step, which merges PathoFact2, AMR, mobilome, biosynthetic gene cluster (BGC), and InterProScan (IPS) annotations.
+`sample_combined_report.tsv` is produced by the PathFact2 integrator step, which merges PathoFact2, AMR, mobilome, biosynthetic gene cluster (BGC), and InterProScan (IPS) annotations.

 **Seed proteins** — rows in the report — come from PathoFact2 and/or AMR GFF files.
 If both inputs are absent or empty, no report is generated.
 BGC annotations are only resolved for seed proteins; BGC-only or MGE-only proteins are not included as rows.
 MGE assignment requires ≥90% CDS overlap with a mobilome feature on the same contig.
 IPS input is optional; only SignalP entries are retained.
 Missing values are reported as `-`.